dozymoe/fireh_runner/README.md

 ## Using

-Just run `./runner` to see what options you have, these commands were provided by "modules" section in "etc/runner.json".
+"Modules" section in "etc/runner.json" provides the command `./runner` to run to see options existed.

 If you run something like `./runner pip install --upgrade MODULE`, this will break with `error: unrecognized arguments: --upgrade MODULE`.
 Do it like this: